 If there are flames, lower the trim and raise the throttle stick to full to engage the starter motor to help blow them out.
-In the case that the start-up procedure has been aborted due to a starter motor failure, then it will be necessary to discharge the CO_2 fire extinguisher into the turbine intake.
+USE SHORT BURSTS OF THE STARTER.
+Using the starter for long periods could damage the starter motor.
+In the case that the start-up procedure has been aborted due to a starter motor failure, then it will be necessary to discharge the CO2 fire extinguisher into the turbine intake.
 White smoke from the turbine exhaust is a good indication that there is no fire inside of the turbine combustion chamber.

-Note: Do not be afraid to use the CO_2 fire extinguisher as required as this will not harm the turbine or void the warranty.
+Note: Do not be afraid to use the CO2 fire extinguisher as required as this will not harm the turbine or void the warranty.